-No one wants to think about it, but it’s important to know what do if a pit bull attacks you.
+No one wants to think about it, but it’s important to know what to do if a pitbull attacks you.
 The truth is that all dogs have the potential for aggression and any dog can attack in certain situations; however, due to their strong build and powerful jaws, pit bulls may be more likely than other breeds of dogs to cause serious injury or even death.
 That’s why understanding how best to handle a situation where a pit bull threatens your safety is so essential – not only for protecting yourself but also for ensuring that responsible owners continue caring responsibly for these animals.
-In this article we will explore what do if a pit bull attacks you as well as tips on how avoid being attacked by one in the first place, plus advice on what steps should be taken after an incident occurs.
+In this article we will explore what to do if a pitbull attacks you as well as tips on how avoid being attacked by one in the first place, plus advice on what steps should be taken after an incident occurs.

 Table of Contents Hide

 - What to Do if a Pit Bull Attacks You